supserrr/rcr/docs/components/COMPONENT_LIBRARY_README.md

 ### For Development

-1. ✅ View all demos at `http://localhost:3000`
+1. [OK] View all demos at `http://localhost:3000`
-2. 📝 Choose components for your pages
+2. Choose components for your pages
-3. 🎨 Customize content and styling
+3. Customize content and styling
-4. 🖼️ Replace placeholder images
+4. Replace placeholder images
-5. 🔘 Configure event handlers
+5. Configure event handlers
-6. 📱 Test responsive layouts
+6. Test responsive layouts
-7. ♿ Test accessibility
+7. Test accessibility
-8. 🚀 Deploy to production
+8. Deploy to production

 ### For Production